robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 I am a member of the [medical artificial intelligence and automation lab](http://www.utsouthwestern.edu/labs/maia/about/meet-our-team.html) (MAIA) within the medical engineering division of UT Southwestern's Radiation Oncology department.
 Here, I work on learning control problems for optimal beam angle orientation during intensity modulated cancer radiotherapy.
 I am privileged to be advised by Dr. [Steve Jiang](http://profiles.utsouthwestern.edu/profile/150563/steve-jiang.html).

-A while ago, I was in Amazon Robotics, Greater Boston Area, where I was part of the advanced robotics lab.
+A while ago, I was a research and dev intern in Amazon Robotics in the Greater Boston Area where I was part of the Advanced Robotics Lab.
 <!-- In a previous life, I was Prof. [Tony Dodd's](https://www.sheffield.ac.uk/acse/staff/tjd) student at the autonomous lab of Sheffield's [ACSE department](https://www.sheffield.ac.uk/acse/index). -->

-This summer, I am tucked away in a research lab out in Tokyo, where I am working on the stability of nonparametric robot learning policies/controllers.
+This summer, I am tucked away in a research lab out in Japan, where I am working on the stability of nonparametric robot learning policies/controllers.
 My goal is to inculcate stability in the sense of Lyapunov to robot learning models, particularly in imitation/reinforcement learning policies.
 The struggle is **real**!

 ## <i class="fa fa-chevron-right"></i> News